Our driest nappy and nappy-pant with a new DryTouch®LayerFind Out More

 An ectopic pregnancy is when the embryo implants itself outside of the uterine cavity; almost all ectopic pregnancies result in miscarriages.
 In about 95% of ectopic pregnancies, the egg settles in the fallopian tubes, but it can also implant in the ovary, the abdomen or the cervix.
 None of these areas has as much space or nurturing tissue as a uterus for a baby to develop.
 As the foetus grows, it will most likely rupture the organ that contains it.
 This can cause severe bleeding and endanger the mother’s life and it happens in about 1% of all pregnancies.

 Many ectopic pregnancies go undiagnosed until it’s too late and presents a danger to the new mum.
-They most commonly occur between the fourth and tenth week of pregnancy.
+They most commonly occur between the fourth and twelfth week of pregnancy.
 They are difficult to diagnose as they often present signs that are associated with an oncoming period (missed period) or a possible miscarriage (lower abdominal pain and vaginal bleeding).
 Here are some of the most noticeable signs of an ectopic pregnancy:

 Generally you should be aware of these symptoms if you are in a high risk group, these groups include women who:

 To confirm the diagnosis a pelvic or vaginal ultrasound with a blood test will usually be carried out.
 It is important to tell your doctor if your medical history includes any of the known risk factors.
 You should also see your doctor immediately if you experience unusual pregnancy symptoms such as cramping, pain or vaginal bleeding.
 An ectopic pregnancy cannot normally survive as it does not receive enough blood supply and nutrition, so they are either removed using a Laparoscopy (keyhole surgery) or are treated with Methotrexate, which will stop the growth of the embryo.